puppetlabs/puppet-docs/source/pe/2.6/cloudprovisioner_configuring.markdown

 subtitle: "Installing and Configuring Cloud Provisioning"
 ---

-There are many options and actions associated with the main cloud provisioning sub-commands, `node`, `node_vmware`, and `node_aws`.
+There are many options and actions associated with the main cloud provisioning sub-commands, `node`, `node_vmware`, `node_aws` and `node_openstack`.
 This page provides an overview but, for all the details, check the man pages.

 Prerequisites
 -------------

 ### Software

-- The cloud provisioning tools ship with Puppet Enterprise 2.0 and later. <!-- OpenStack tools require cloud\_provisioner 1.0.2 or later (i.e. PE 2.5 or later). -->
+- The cloud provisioning tools ship with Puppet Enterprise 2.0 and later.
+OpenStack tools require cloud\_provisioner 1.0.2 or later (i.e. PE 2.5 or later).

 - Puppet 2.7.2 or later is required